Skip to main content

 "Settler Ruralization and the Production of Agricultural Violence in the West Bank," with Oren Shlomo, The Open University of Israel

 Dr. Oren Shlomo works in the fields of political geography, urban politics, urban–rural politics, and environmental politics within the context of ethnic and national conflicts.
 His primary area of research focuses on Israel/Palestine, with a particular emphasis on Israeli control over East Jerusalem and the West Bank and its implications for urban and environmental governance, as well as land related issues.
 He completed his Ph.D. at Ben-Gurion University and subsequently held a Fulbright postdoctoral fellowship at Harvard University.
-He is currently a faculty member in the Department of Sociology, Political Science, and Communication at the Open University of Israel.
+He is currently a faculty member in the Department of Sociology, Political Science, and Communication at The Open University of Israel.

 Audience